About NIC

 Credit(s): 3

-In this course the student will be presented with the basic concepts of diseases, their courses and functional disturbances as they relate to body systems.
-Included are the precipitating risk factors, treatment protocols, and appropriate methods of patient education regarding carious disease processes.
-Lecture: 3 hours per week Corequisite/Prerequisite: CAOT-179
+This course will present students with the basic concepts of diseases and their courses and functional disturbances as they relate to body systems.
+Included are the precipitating risk factors, treatment protocols, and appropriate methods of patient education regarding various disease processes.

 Prerequisites: